 In addition, as an early-stage company, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown circumstances, which may be significant.
-Given the recent initiation of our first Clinical Trials for AXA1665 for the reduction in risk of recurrent OHE and AXA1125 for the treatment of NASH and for the treatment of Long COVID, we will need to transition from a company that has undertaken relatively small, early-stage Clinical Studies to a company capable of completing larger scale, global, late-stage Clinical Trials and, if successful, commercial activities.
+Given the initiation of our Clinical Trials for AXA1125 for the treatment of NASH and for the treatment of Long COVID, we will need to transition from a company that has undertaken relatively small, early-stage Clinical Studies to a company capable of completing larger scale, global, late-stage Clinical Trials and, if successful, commercial activities.
 We may not be successful in such transitions.